pkutaj/pkutaj.github.io/_posts/2020-01-25-JS-array-of-objects.md

 ---
 layout: post
-title: JS > array of objects, array of arrays
+title: JavaScript > array of objects, array of arrays
 ---
 ## the case
 what is the difference between array of arrays and array of objects ?